 - Attach the black cable clamps next.
 This time, attach the black cable to the working car’s battery black terminal (look for – or NEG).
 Then, attach the other black clamp to an unpainted, metal part of the engine — preferably onto a clean nut or bolt on the engine block.

 - Start the working car.
 Let the car run for a few moments in order to run a charge to the dead battery.

 - Try to start the car with the dead battery.
 Turn the key and start the engine!
 The current from the running car should bring the dead car back to life.

 - If the dead car doesn’t start, rev up the other engine and try again.
 Have the driver in the running car give it some gas for a few seconds and attempt to start your car again.

 - Disconnect the jumper cables after your car starts.
 Detach the cables carefully, starting first with the black clamps.
 Then disconnect the red clamps.

 - Take it for a spin.
 Drive your car for a while to charge the battery.

 - If it doesn’t start, get it serviced.
 If your car doesn’t start after following these instructions, there may be bigger issues that need to be explored by a mechanic.
 Here’s where it pays off to have American Family Insurance's emergency roadside assistance program in place.
 With it, one call to our team and help will be on its way.

 Just like that, you’ll be on the road again.
-And even better, next time someone asks you for a jump, you’ll know what to do.
-Understanding how to jump start your car can also save you money.
-While you’re improving your jump starting skills, take some time to contact your American Family Insurance agent who can also help you to save as well and learn about how bundling insurance products and going paperless can really pay off.
+While you’re improving your jump starting skills, take some time to contact your American Family Insurance agent who can help you save and learn about how bundling insurance products and going paperless can really pay off.
 You’ll have great coverage in place wherever the road may take you.